smissingham/missingham.net/content/Optimization Modelling/Price Optimization Data Prerequisites.md

-# Data Prerequisites
+Below is are outlines for the data structures commonly required for price optimization.

 Note, some tables and columns herein are marked as required/recommended/bonus.
 Despite this, the more data that is provided, the more meaning can be derived from the data and the better potential optimization results can be achieved.
 ## Customers - Required
 One row per Customer ID, brings additional customer hierarchy context